 Plunge headfirst into crazy, frothing white water when you go whitewater rafting in Costa Rica.
 One of the best places to paddle is on the river Toro (The Bull River) in La Fortuna.
 This river offers fast, hold-onto-your-pants rapids, combined with picturesque views, as you furiously paddle through a series of challenging class 3 and 4 rapids.
 Make sure you book a tour with a reputable company so you can not only be sure of your safety and experience wonderful scenery during a thrilling ride!

 Costa Rican coffee is some of the best in the whole world.
 Why not book a Coffee tour to learn about Costa Rican coffee history and production? areas like Naranjo, Tarrazu, Poas Volcano, Alajuela, and Tres Rios.
-Many coffee farms offer tours of their facilities, so that visitors about the history of the drink and how farmers cultivate the plants from seeds.
-This is surely the perfect opportunity to sample authentic Costa Rican coffee at source, you won’t get fresher than that!
+Many coffee farms offer tours of their facilities so that visitors about the history of the drink and how farmers cultivate the plants from seeds.
+This is surely the perfect opportunity to sample authentic Costa Rican coffee at the source.
+You won’t get fresher than that!
+Why not book a Coffee tour or volunteer to learn about Costa Rica?

 Abseil down waterfalls